tristanmcc/GroupProject-SDArepo/README.md

 # Usage

-The useage of the site requires membership and therefore registration for the teachers and the students.
+The usage of the site requires membership and therefore registration for the teachers and the students.
+The user will start by entering a unique email, with name and password.
+This registration is done on the Landing Page as shown below.

+# Local Installation

+To run the application locally, the user will need to clone the repo and install support for nodeJS (v 14.9) and Java (v 11).
+This application was developed in VSCode and IntelliJ Ultimate (with Spring).
+It is recommneded that the user builds the project using the gradle.build file.
+The database for the project is run using Postgres inside a docker-compose file which can be found in the repository.

+Once the gradle build is completed, the user can run the Java Spring MVC project from the SkeletonApplication.java file (see code insert).

+´´´java

+@SpringBootApplication
+public class SkeletonApplication {

+	public static void main(String[] args) {
+		SpringApplication.run(SkeletonApplication.class, args);
+	}

+	@Bean
+	public WebMvcConfigurer corsConfigurer() {
+		return new WebMvcConfigurer() {
+			@Override
+			public void addCorsMappings(CorsRegistry registry) {
+				registry
+					.addMapping("/**")
+					.allowedOrigins("*")
+					.allowedMethods("GET", "POST", "PUT", "DELETE", "OPTIONS");
+			}
+		};
+	}
+}

+´´´

 ## Features